 To learn more about OTF, watch the video, Ontario’s publicly funded education.

-Live and Learn: OTF/FEO is celebrating its 75th anniversary in 2019.
-This video, Live and Learn, focuses on five important aspects of OTF/FEO: Remember your roots, Plan for the future, Fight for your rights, Change for the better, and Play well with others.
-Watch the video here.
+OTF/FEO celebrated its 75th anniversary in 2019.
+A video was created called, Live and Learn, that focuses on five important aspects of OTF/FEO: Remember your roots, Plan for the future, Fight for your rights, Change for the better, and Play well with others.